Skip to main content

 F3 E3

 The moisture sensor bars inside the drum have stopped working correctly.
-They are either coated with fabric softener residue that blocks conductivity, or the sensor assembly itself has failed.
-The dryer cannot determine when the laundry is dry.
+They're either coated with fabric softener residue that blocks conductivity, or the sensor assembly itself has failed.
+The dryer can't figure out when the laundry's actually dry.

 moderate